rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The first is to hold the sender responsible for double-spending.
 In the case of a double spend, the sender is barred from checkpointing or gaining any checkpoints until they repay the network.
-In the case that their debt cannot be repaid the network is on the line.
-In this case the creation of illicit money is considered an acceptable risk.
+In the case that their debt cannot be repaid, the network is on the line.
+In this design choice the creation of illicit money would have to be considered an acceptable risk.

 The second and more realistic solution is to make the receiver bear the risk.
 In the case that a sender has sent the same money to 2 people only 1 can receive